Rafael450/ETHParis/README.md

 ## Overview

-ChainFunds is a groundbreaking solution designed to democratize access to financial investing in the crypto world.
-Unveiled at EthCC 2023, this Web3 project leverages the Polygon network to facilitate the creation and investment in user-generated funds.
-We foster an inclusive and simplified investment experience while maximizing the benefits of decentralized finance (DeFi).
+ChainFunds is a cutting-edge Web3 project, introduced at EthCC 2023, that seeks to democratize access to financial investing.
+Leveraging the Gnosis network, ChainFunds allows users to invest in a variety of funds established by other users utilizing XDAI, a stable native coin.
+Our platform champions simplicity, inclusivity, and ensures transparency, immutability, and decentralized control.

 ## Technologies Used
-* Solidity for smart contracts
+* Solidity for crafting smart contracts
-* Polygon blockchain for efficient transactions and fund management
+* Gnosis blockchain for executing transactions and fund management
+* QuickNode RPC for deploying our smart contracts on Gnosis Chain
-* BYC Protocol for user authentication via Google Accounts
+* MetaMask for user onboarding
-* World ID Protocol for fund manager verification
-* Airstack Protocol for fund information management
-* ERC6551 for creating NFT-bounded accounts
+* ERC6551 for creating NFT-bounded accounts and ERC721 for minting the decentralized funds

 ## Features
-*  Offers an accessible and user-friendly platform for investing in the crypto world
+*  Provides an intuitive and user-friendly platform for engaging with crypto funds

-*  Eliminates traditional investment barriers, fostering democratized financial investing
+*  Eliminates conventional investment obstacles, enabling democratized financial investing

-*  Integrates the Biconomy Protocol, allowing user login via Google Accounts
+*  Utilizes MetaMask for seamless user interaction with the platform

-*  Features a broad range of funds with comprehensive details, promoting informed investment decisions
+*  Showcases a multitude of funds, each with comprehensive details, fostering informed investment decisions

-*  Provides secure and transparent fund management using ERC6551 NFT-bounded accounts
+*  Introduces a novel approach to fund management by using ERC6551 NFT-bounded accounts

-*  Implements World ID Protocol for verifying fund manager's authenticity, enhancing investor confidence

-*  Ensures trading transparency and security by predetermining and publicly displaying allowable trade tokens
+*  Enforces trading transparency and security by predetermining and publicly displaying the tokens that a fund manager can tradee

 ## Flowchart
 This is how ChainFunds works:

-1. You log into ChainFunds using MetaMask or your Google Account, thanks to the integration of Biconomy Protocol.
+1. Users log into ChainFunds using MetaMask, allowing for simple on-chain transactions via the website.

-2. Once in, you have access to an array of funds along with their relevant details.
-Information such as minimum investment amount, trading rules, and fund manager verification status are all clearly displayed.
+2. The platform showcases a wide array of funds along with their relevant details such as trading rules, minimum investment amounts, % of profits shared with the fund manager, etc.

-3. After selecting a fund that suits your investment goals, you make an investment using MATIC.
-You're now a participant in the fund's returns.
+3. After choosing a suitable fund, users can invest using XDAI.
+They are then entitled to a share in the fund's returns.

-4. You also have the option of becoming a fund creator.
-Simply click on 'Create Fund', enter the necessary information, and an ERC6551 NFT-bounded account is going to mint a ERC721 NFT for you, representing your new created fund.
-This account behaves as a digital collection of funds that can trade and hold other tokens, maintaining transparency, immutability, and decentralized control.
+4. Users can also create a fund.
+By minting a new ERC721 NFT, which behaves as a decentralized fund, they establish an NFT-bounded account using the ERC6551 standard.
+This account acts as a digital fund that can trade and hold other tokens, such as ERC20, while retaining transparency, immutability, and decentralized control.

-5. As a fund manager, you trade within the predetermined and publicly displayed token set (ERC20 int this case).
-This assures investors of the fund's security and transparency.
+5. The tokens that a fund manager can trade are predetermined and publicly displayed, assuring investors of the fund's security and transparency.

+6. ChainFunds values ease of access to information about the funds, ensuring transparency and a positive user experience.

-6. You can track and manage all your investments and fund operations, which is possible with Airstack Protocol helps, that gives us effectively access to critical informations about each fund.
+7. You can allways track and manage all your investments and fund operations using the platform!

+8. Here isa FlowChart about how the main idea works for inverstors and managers:

 ![FlowChart](https://github.com/Rafael450/ETHParis/assets/101767386/b0a16ec4-9f08-451a-bc05-46049489d686)